nixworks/public/news/2011/01/6/index.md

 ##### United States
 ### [The United States protests strongly to Vietnam after a U.S. diplomat is attacked and injured by Vietnamese police when he went to visit a detained religious dissident.](/news/2011/01/6/the-united-states-protests-strongly-to-vietnam-after-a-u-s-diplomat-is-attacked-and-injured-by-vietnamese-police-when-he-went-to-visit-a-de.md)
-_Context: Vietnam, United States_
+_Context: United States, Vietnam_

 ##### South Korea
 ### [South Korea dismisses an offer of unconditional talks by North Korea, saying the offer was part of a propaganda campaign. ](/news/2011/01/6/south-korea-dismisses-an-offer-of-unconditional-talks-by-north-korea-saying-the-offer-was-part-of-a-propaganda-campaign.md)
-_Context: North Korea, South Korea, propaganda_
+_Context: South Korea, propaganda, North Korea_

 ##### U.S.
 ### [A U.S. plan to force gun dealers in states which border Mexico to report cases where individuals bought multiple high-powered rifles in under 5 days, is stalled due to opposition from gun lobbies.
 Approximately 90% of crime guns seized in Mexico originate in the U.S., and over 30,000 people have died in Mexico due to drug cartel violence since 2006. ](/news/2011/01/6/a-u-s-plan-to-force-gun-dealers-in-states-which-border-mexico-to-report-cases-where-individuals-bought-multiple-high-powered-rifles-in-unde.md)